Triangulated categories of mixed motives: Descent in -fibred model categories

-An \emph{homotopy cartesian resolution} of an object $M$ of $\M(\X,I)$ is a weak equivalence $M'\To M$ in $\M(\X,I)$ with $M'$ cofibrant (for the injective model structure) and homotopy cartesian. \end{paragr}

-\begin{df} A cofibrantly generated model category $\V$ is \emph{tractable} is there exist sets $I$ and $J$ of cofibrations between cofibrant objects which generate the class of cofibrations and the class of trivial cofibrations respectively. \end{df}
+\begin{df} A cofibrantly generated model category $\V$ is \emph{tractable} if there exist sets $I$ and $J$ of cofibrations between cofibrant objects which generate the class of cofibrations and the class of trivial cofibrations respectively. \end{df}

 \begin{rem} If $\M$ is a combinatorial and tractable $\Pmor$-fibred model category over $\site$, then so are the projective and the injective model structures on $\M(\X,I)$; see \cite[Thm.
 2.28 and 2.30]{Bar}. \end{rem}